APA/CAP Proposal Submissions: We are now accepting proposals for Spring 2019! We are no longer accepting proposals for IPA.

+NOTE: We are no longer accepting proposals for IPA.
 In the spring of their first year (second semester), Goldman School MPP students take a workshop class on the fundamentals of policy analysis (this course is called Introduction to Policy Analysis, or IPA).
 During the course, students work in three- or four-person teams to write a policy analysis for use by a real world “client,” typically an individual in a public sector organization confronting some policy problem or opportunity.

 Which Client-Based Project is Right for Your Organization?